-There is quite a few people at Kuhstall since is reachable from the pavemented road, is still worth it but just as Die Bastei all the visitors go there since is the easiest point.
+There are quite a few people at Kuhstall since is reachable from the pavemented road, is still worth it but just as Die Bastei all the visitors go there since is the easiest point.

 In total we walked about 4 hours to reach Kuhstall, we had the intention to keep on going but it was getting dark, sadly the days are short this time of the year, we really wanted to see the Schrammsteine , so if you have some spare time give it a try.

 To go back you can take the bus 241 to Bad Schandau.